 Notes

-1 This is a compilation of the National Environment Protection Council (Western Australia) Act 1996 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 1 October 2010 of the National Environment Protection Council (Western Australia) Act 1996 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table